keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 ### More examples on custom SLIs

 You can define your `sli.yaml` that defines ANY type of metric available in Dynatrace - on ANY entity type (APPLICATION, SERVICE, PROCESS GROUP, HOST, CUSTOM DEVICE, etc.).
 You can either "hard-code" the queries in your `sli.yaml` or you can use placeholders such as $SERVICE, $STAGE, $PROJECT, $DEPLOYMENT as well as $LABEL.yourlabel1, $LABEL.yourlabel2.
 This is very powerful as you can define generic `sli.yaml` files and leverage the dynamic data of a Keptn event.

-Here is an example where we are retrieving the tag name from a label that is passed to Keptn
+Here is an example where we are retrieving the tag name from a label that is passed to Keptn:

 ```yaml
 indicators:
     throughput:  "metricSelector=builtin:service.requestCount.total:merge(0):sum&entitySelector=tag($LABEL.dttag),type(SERVICE)"
 ```

-So, if you are sending an event to Keptn and passing in a label with the name dttag and a value e.g: `evaluateforsli` then it will match a Dynatrace service that has this tag on it:
+So, if you are sending an event to Keptn and passing in a label with the name `dttag` and a value e.g. `evaluateforsli` then it will match a Dynatrace service that has this tag on it:

 ![](./images/dynatrace_tag_evaluateforsli.png)

-You can also have SLIs that span multiple layers of your stack, e.g: services, process groups and host metrics.
+You can also have SLIs that span multiple layers of your stack, e.g. services, process groups and host metrics.
 Here is an example that queries one metric from a service, one from a process group and one from a host.
 The tag names come from labels that are sent to Keptn:

 ```yaml
 indicators: